lewagon/dotfiles/04-Front-End/04-Middleman/01-Playing-with-ERB/README.md

 $ bundle install
 ```

-Here what the above commands do:
+Here is what these commands do:

 1. `cd` into your personal code folder.
 1. Clone the repo on your computer.
-1. Jump into Middleman project and install all gems listed in the `Gemfile` with `bundle install` command.
+1. Jump into Middleman project and install all gems listed in the `Gemfile` with `bundle install`.

 ## Middleman commands